 Gavin Victor: email@example.com

 We love turning useless and forgotten bikes into useful and appreciated bikes again!

 We regularly receive bikes from Campus Security that have been abandoned on campus.
 Bikes that have been left locked up for long periods of time without being moved, locked inappropriately for a long period, or are clearly abandoned are taken by Security, put into storage for 8 months, then given to the Bike Shop to assess.
 Bikes fall into 3 categories: 1.) able to be repaired, restored, and tuned up to a functional condition, 2.) able to be used to harvest parts for use on other bikes, and 3.) almost useless and taken to metal recycle in town.
 If you think your bike may have been stolen or misplaced, contact Campus Security at 509-527-5777, or email Stephen Davis, Head of Security at firstname.lastname@example.org

 We strive to repurpose as many bikes and bike parts as we reasonably can.
 If you have a bike that you would like to donate to the OP Bike Shop we would be happy to take it at any time during the year.
 We do NOT purchase bikes, but are happy to take donations!

 The bikes we are able to make functional, get taken to the OP Rental Shop, priced, and put up for sale.
 Prices are based on how much was spent on parts and labor with consideration to how valuable of a bike it is.
 Our goal is to make unused bikes useful again, and provide a needed service to Whitman students, faculty, staff and the community.

 We been collecting and fixing up bikes since Spring 2012.
-To date, as of Fall 2019, we have been able to repurpose 185`bikes and counting!
+To date, as of June 2021, we have been able to repurpose 201`bikes and counting!
+That's awesome!